Shoureken/waes-api/README.md

 - [Database console](http://localhost:8080/h2-console/)

 ## Run Tests
-To run the tests, you just have to run this command in the project folder
+To run the tests, you just have to run this command in the project folder.
+It also generates [JaCoCo](https://www.jacoco.org/jacoco/trunk/index.html) report also available inside "jacoco" folder
 > mvn test

+## Javadoc
+The last version of Javadoc is available inside the folder "apidocs".
+If want to generate you just have to run
+> mvn javadoc:javadoc

 # API Instructions

+You can use Swagger interface to manually test the application

 ### Store Data
 To store data you must to provide a JSON base64 string as payload of a POST request